 Paying attention to your dog’s armpits can also help you spot potential problems early.
 Redness, swelling, discharge, or lumps warrant a trip to the vet.
 With gentle regular care, you can keep your best friend’s armpits healthy.

 Do your own dog’s armpits have any funny quirks or unique features?
 Share your armpit experiences in the comments!
 I’d love to learn more about the underarms of dogs of all shapes, sizes, and breeds.
 Understanding your dog’s anatomy is part of being a responsible pet parent.
-Learn more about Do Dogs Have Arms or Legs?

 FAQs